-- attempting to take the test for someone else or having someone else take the test for you
+- attempting to take the test, or taking the test, for someone else or having someone else take the test for you

 - failing to provide acceptable identification as described herein, including refusal to allow a photograph and/or fingerprint to be taken

 - having a cell phone, smartphone (e.g., Android, BlackBerry, iPhone), tablets, PDAs and other electronic, listening, recording, scanning or photographic devices are not allowed in the test center.
 If you are found to be in possession of any of these devices before, during or after the test administration (including breaks), your device may be inspected and/or confiscated and you will be dismissed from the test.
 Your test fees will be forfeited and your scores will be canceled, even if dismissal is not enforced on the day of the test.

-- using any aids in connection with the test, including, without limitation, calculators (except on tests where a calculator is permitted or when approved as a testing accommodation), some types of watches (e.g., calculator, computing, digital, watches with alarms, stop watches), books, pamphlets, notes, unauthorized scratch paper, rulers, pens, highlighter pens, scan pens or devices, stereos or radios with headphones, watch alarms (including those with flashing lights or alarm sounds), stop watches, dictionaries, translators, compasses, protractors and any handheld electronic, listening, recording, scanning or photographic devices
+- using any aids in connection with the test, including, without limitation, calculators (except on tests where a calculator is permitted or when approved as a testing accommodation), some types of watches (e.g., calculator, computing, digital, watches with alarms, smart watches, stop watches), books, pamphlets, notes, unauthorized scratch paper, rulers, pens, highlighter pens, scan pens or devices, stereos or radios with headphones, watch alarms (including those with flashing lights or alarm sounds), stop watches, dictionaries, translators, compasses, protractors and any handheld electronic, listening, recording, scanning or photographic devices

 - creating a disturbance (Disruptive behavior in any form will not be tolerated.
 The test administrator has sole discretion in determining what constitutes disruptive behavior.)